How to report widget scores in Outcomes Report?

 What is Widget Score Reporting?

-Widget Score Reporting is a new capability that lets the platform capture granular, itemised scores from widgets — not just a single overall number.
+Widget Score Reporting is a capability that lets the platform capture granular, itemised scores from widgets — not just a single overall number.
 For example, a code submission post can now report separate scores for "Unit Tests," "Linting," and "Stress Tests" instead of lumping everything into one grade.

 These individual scores (called score items) can then flow into assessments, reducing manual data entry for facilitators and giving institutions richer insight into learner performance.